 Conclave review

 ‘Conclave’ was an amazing watch.
-Mostly, because it gave the audience an insight into an incredibly private, scared process which almost made the audience intruders in this story.
-Additionally, I like the fact that it didn’t follow Propp’s stereotypical character roles with a ‘Hero’ and a ‘Villain’ setting up a simple binary, rather it was much more complex watching the main character, Cardinal Lawrence, root out corruption in the Church from conspiring groups of people instead of making it a cliché ‘Bad vs Good’.
-Not only did the picturesque backdrop of the Vatican and Sistine chapel make the cinematography naturally phenomenal, but combined with the various shots: the birds-eye view, long shots and close ups, they were able to enhance the audiences visual experience by amplifying the numinous quality of the setting.
-The costumes were remarkable, especially the detailing of the stitching and embroidery almost making a tapestry.
+Mostly, because it gave the audience an insight into an incredibly private, scared process which almost made the audience intruders.
+Additionally, I'm pleased that the story didn't follow Propps stereotypical character roles with a ‘Hero’ and a 'Villain’ setting up a simple binary, rather it was much more complex following the main character, Cardinal Lawrence, root out corruption in the Church from conspiring groups/people instead of making it a cliché ‘Bad vs Good.
+Not only did the picturesque backdrop of the Vatican and Sistine chapel make the cinematography naturally phenomenal, but captured with the various shots: the birds-eye view, long shots and close ups, they were able to enhance the audiences experience through visual story-telling.
+The costumes were remarkable!
+Especially the detailing of the stitching and embroidery which were tapestry-like.
 Despite its beauty, the clothing was a way of reinforcing the hierarchy in the church indicating the importance (or unimportance) of each Cardinals position.
-As well as the colours, when congregating to vote they all wore a scarlet red cape - symbolising blood - and white rochet - symbolising holy purity - to represent the conclave to be uniform and equal but in other scenes we see Cardinal Lawrence wearing much more extravagant garments in a royal purple to highlight his authorial role and power.

 Comments